mojeedkusimo/ekobits-training-cohort2/intermediate-javascript1/events-exercises.md

     </html>
 }
 ```
-### Demo of 4 can be found [here](https://mojeedkusimo.github.io/ekobits-mini-projects/event-exercise-part3-and-part4/part4.html)
+### Demo of part 1 and 2 can be found [here]( https://mojeedkusimo.github.io/ekobits-mini-projects/event-exercise-part3-and-part3/part3.html)